seunghophysics/NTag/docs/doxygen/cloption.md

 |`-TNOISEEND`     | Noise addition end time from event trigger (µs)                        | 536     |
 |`-NOISESEED`     | Random seed                                                            | 0       |

 When `-add_noise true` option is used, dark noise hits randomly extracted from dummy trigger data files stored in `/disk02/calib3/usr/han/dummy` are appended to the input SK MC before signal search starts.
+Note that `-NOISESEED 0` (which is default) will set a seed used in the random number generator according to the current UNIX time.

 ## PMT noise reduction